The Card of the Day: The Eight of Cups

 “Listen to what's calling within.”

-The moon has been associated with unconscious instincts since the dawn of humanity.
-It strangely pulls and affects us, and yet we so easily dismiss and ignore it (just like our instincts).
-The Latin word for moon is "luna," where we get our word "lunatic" from.
-If your instincts are chronically ignored they can make you crazy.
-Like a neglected child, they will "act up," and wreak all sorts of havoc in your daily life.
-This can manifest as a streak of bad luck, a period of depression, an imagined illness, or a time where you feel utterly lost and powerless.
-The journey to reclaim your instincts will arm you with the ability to set everything right again.
-This journey only happens alone, and in the dark places.
-That is where all the healing happens.
+The moon has been associated with the instinctual since the dawn of humanity.
+It elusively pulls at our awareness, and yet it is easy to dismiss and ignore (just like our instincts).
+The Latin word for moon is la Luna, where we get our word "lunatic" from.
+If your instincts are chronically ignored, they can make you feel crazy.
+Like a neglected child, unheard emotions will "act up," if they are habitually ignored.
+This often manifests as periods of bad luck, sadness, imagined illnesses, or times where you feel utterly lost and powerless.
+Returning within will help you reclaim your authentic self and arm you with the ability to set everything right again.
+This journey can only happen alone, and in the dark places.
+The darkness is where the potential for healing happens.

-This is a card of deep healing.
-You are listening to your instincts and they are giving you the power to overcome previous blockages.
-You can now return to the land of the sun; less burdened and more free.
+The Eight of Cups is an image of deep healing.
+If you listen to your instincts and they will give you the power to overcome previous blockages.
+You can then return to the land of the sun with profound insight; less burdened and free.